iggredible/vim-mcp/README.md

   ⎿  Command executed successfully: g/^### /,/^#\{1,3\} \|^$/s/(test foobar)/[test foobar]/g
 ```

-Bonus: the executed commands aree stored in the command history so you can go back and re-execute them or modify them.
+Bonus: the executed commands are stored in the command history so you can go back and re-execute them or modify them.

-What if you later decided, "Hey, I actually don't want to substitute them with square brackets `[]`, I want to substitute them with curly brackets `{}` instead!
-You can just access the command history (`q:`, `:history`, or `:` then press up/down) and then make necessary modifications.
+What if you later decide, "Hey, I actually don't want to substitute them with square brackets `[]`, I want to substitute them with curly brackets `{}` instead!"
+You can just access the command history (`q:`, `:history`, or `:` then press up/down) and make the necessary modifications.

 So I did `:`, then pressed the up arrow a few times until I saw the command that vim-mcp executed, and changed it to `:g/^### /,/^#\{1,3\} \|^$/s/(test foobar)/{test foobar}/g`.
 Done!